Contact Overland Solutions for all your custom modifications and setup for overland travel.

 I originally read about D2D on ADVrider when I was looking for things to see on my way through to Prudhoe Bay in Alaska.
 After I read the above description I knew that it was something that I wouldn’t want to miss.
 The two day event is chock full of activities.
 In addition anytime 200+ adventure motorcyclists pull into a fun old mining town like Dawson City there is always a good time to be had.

-We camped at a campsite across the water where a small ferry operates 24-7 bringing everything from walk-ons to big
+We camped at a campsite across the water where a small ferry operates 24-7 bringing everything from foot traffic walk-ons to big

 rigs across the briskly flowing Yukon River.

-By the time I hopped the ferry back home I had been up for almost 24 hours, 15 hours of which was spent riding, and I should have been pretty beat, but with the sun never setting thus always light out, being stoked about finally making it to Dawson, and getting to see an awesome Solstice I was still surprisingly alive and kicking.
+By the time I hopped the ferry back home I had been up for almost 24 hours, 15 hours of which was spent riding, and I should have been pretty beat.
+But with the sun never setting, being stoked about finally making it to Dawson City, and getting to see and be a part of an awesome Solstice in a unique little place, I was pretty impressed with my lack of overwhelming lethargy.

-After a solid sleep, the next two days were full of riding, tom-foolery, and general shooting the shit with other riders.
+After a solid sleep, the next two days were full of riding, tom-foolery, and sometimes just shooting the shit with other riders who have all made the same crazy trek to the same out-there spot.
+There's a great energy about being around so many people that all love to do the same thing.

-On Friday night after the Biker Banquet the biker games begin and people get rowdier.
+After food and drink the biker games begin and people get rowdier.
 The games start around 9 and go until after midnight.
-There are Blindfold riding contests, Slow Races (those who have the best balance and can ride the slowest across the line win), Ball Drops (dropping tennis balls in consecutively smaller containers while riding), and Slalom events.
-If you enter a “Two-up” event there is the Water Balloon Toss and Hot Dog Bite (co-ed teams or lady teams only, no two dudes allowed).
+All of the games focus on rider skill and technique.
+There are Blindfold riding contests, Slow Races (those who have the best balance and can ride the slowest from start to finish line win), Ball Drops (dropping tennis balls in consecutively smaller containers while riding), and Slalom events.
+If you enter a “Two-up” event there is the Water Balloon Toss and Hot Dog Bite (apparently only co-ed teams or lady teams allowed).

 Next up is riding the Top Of The World Highway passing over and out of the Yukon and back into ‘Merica to head to Fairbanks.